 \subsubsection{TPE-based Bayesian Optimisation}

 ~

-To deliver the optimised clustering solutions, model selection and hyperparameter tuning are conducted based on Bayesian optimisation.
-A series of algorithms are shortlisted, which have specific hyperparameter settings, such as number of clusters.
-This process usually requires trying out all promising algorithms and hyperparameter values $M(a,h)$ to find the ones that maximise the model performance \cite{feurer2015efficient}, which entails massive combinations.

-Bayesian optimisation is efficient for the tedious black-box tuning.
-It constructs a probabilistic surrogate model $p(y\mid x)$ of the objective function $f(x)$ that maps input values $x\in M(a,h)$ to a probability of a loss, making it easier to optimise than the actual $f(x)$ \cite{shahriari2015taking}.
-Besides, by reasoning from past search results, the next trials can concentrate on more promising ones, which reduces the number of trials while finding a good optimum.
-The Bayesian-based auto-tuning of model selection and hyperparameter values is represented as:
+To find optimised clustering solutions, algorithm ($a$) selection and hyperparameter ($h$) tuning are conducted based on Bayesian optimisation, which is efficient for the tedious black-box tuning.
+A probabilistic surrogate model $p(y\mid x)$ of the objective function $f(x)$ is constructed to map input values $x\in M(a,h)$ to a probability of the loss, making it easier to optimise than the actual $f(x)$ \cite{shahriari2015taking}.
+By reasoning from past search results, next trials can concentrate on more promising ones, which can reduce total trials while finding a good optimum.